Deputy Site Manager

-- The crew campsite contains electricity, water, communal area, seating and posh toilets and showers during the event.
+- The crew campsite contains electricity, water, communal area, seating and toilets and showers during the event.

 - Due to the leadership and organisational skills required for this work, applicants must detail relevant experience if they want to be considered.

 - Please state what licences, if any, you hold: driving, towing, forklift (telescopic handler and rough terrain forklift).